 - Windows server

-- Network security
+- Network security and security administration

 - Tactical perimeter defense

-- Computer forensics
+- Computer forensics and cyber law

 Popular Career Options

 Work can be found in almost any business or organization that utilizes a local area or wireless network for communications and Internet access.
 Job duties may include staff and employee advisement on security risks and vulnerabilities, performing risk assessments, evaluating security policies and designing security measures.
 Typical job titles may include information systems security specialist, operating systems security specialist, applications security specialist, and information assurance security specialist.